 The iconic Serengeti National Park, the Ngorongoro Crater and the Great Migration (which together comprise most people's idea of 'safari'), and Mount Kilimanjaro are all to be found in the North.
 However, so are plenty of tourists and as a result, prices are higher than in the South and it can be harder to achieve the authentic African wilderness experience.
-Activities in the North are constrained by National Park regulations and as a general rule night drives, walking safaris and fly camping are not permitted (though as with all rules there are exceptions).
+Activities in the North are constrained by National Park regulations and night drives, walking safaris and fly camping are not permitted (though as with all rules there are exceptions in some camps).

 The Serengeti, where most people spend the majority of their time, is justifiably famous for its huge concentrations of game, especially predators, and of course the migration all year round.
 Huge expanses of short grass plains make game viewing exceptionally good.
-The Serengeti is justifiably famous for its huge concentrations of game especially the predators, and of course the migration all year round.
 There are 4 main regions - the North, the Western corridor, the Central Serengeti and the Ndutu Plains, and where to stay will depend on the time of year.
 A number of operators offer mobile camps that track the migration - please see our animating map.

 The diverse and unique Ngorongoro Crater, though a 'must see', is surprisingly small and most people find that one day there is quite sufficient.
 You cannot avoid seeing many other vehicles, often bumper to bumper.
-The key decision is whether to stay on the rim of the Crater itself (in one of the large hotels such as the Sopa or Serena) with fabulous views, or half way between Manyara and the Crater in an area called Karatu, (half way between Manyara and the Crater) (in a hotel such as Plantation Lodge) which is less busy and allows for more activities including visits to local villages.
+The key decision is whether to stay on the rim of the Crater itself in one of the cheaper options such as large hotels, Sopa or Serena, the beautiful Entamanu or the expensive but heralded Ngorongoro Crater Lodge.
+All boast fabulous views.
+Your other option is to stay half way between Manyara and the Crater in an area of rolling hills and rich culture called Karatu, in a hotel such as Plantation Lodge or Ngorongoro Farm House; less busy and allowing for more activities including visits to local villages.

 Tarangire is a great park in season (July to October), especially for elephants, though it is plagued by tsetse flies.
-Lake Manyara is a small national park worth visiting only for a morning en route to somewhere else.
+Lake Manyara is a small national park worth visiting only for a morning en-route to somewhere else.